jundalisay/sp/content/en/research/blavatsky/doctrine/part-2/section-09.md

 Thus, Odin got his wisdom, power, and knowledge, by sitting at the feet of Mimir, the thrice-wise Jotun, who passed his life by the fountain of primeval Wisdom, the crystalline Waters of which increased his knowledge daily.
 “Mimir drew the highest knowledge from the fountain, because the World was born of Water; hence primeval Wisdom was to be found in that mysterious element.”

 The eye which Odin had to pledge to acquire that knowledge may be “the Sun, which enlightens and penetrates all things; his other eye being the Moon, whose reflection gazes out of the deep, and which at last, when setting, sinks into the Ocean.”650 But it is something more than this.

 Loki, the Fire-God, is said to have hidden in the Water, as well as in the Moon, the light-giver, whose reflection he found therein.
 This belief that the Fire finds refuge in the Water was not limited to the old Scandinavians.

 It was shared by all nations and was finally adopted by the early Christians, who symbolized the Holy Ghost under the shape of Fire, “cloven tongues like as of fire”—the breath of the Father-Sun.
 This Fire descends also into the Water, or the Sea—Mare, Mary.
 The Dove was the symbol of the Soul with several nations; it was sacred to Venus, the Goddess born from the sea-foam, and it became later the symbol of the Christian Anima Mundi, or Holy Spirit.

-One of the most occult chapters in the Book of the Dead is that entitled, “The transformation into the God giving Light to the Path of Darkness,” wherein “Woman-Light of the Shadow” serves Thot in his retreat in the Moon.
-Thot-Hermes is said to hide therein, because he is the representative of the Secret Wisdom.
+One of the most occult chapters in the Book of the Dead is “The transformation into the God giving Light to the Path of Darkness”.

+In it, “Woman-Light of the Shadow” serves Thot in his retreat in the Moon.

+Thot-Hermes hides therein because he is the representative of the Secret Wisdom.

 He is the manifested Logos of its light side; the concealed Deity or “Dark Wisdom” when he is supposed to retire to the opposite hemisphere.

 Speaking of her power, the Moon calls herself repeatedly: “The Light which shineth in Darkness,” the “Woman-Light.”

 Hence it became the accepted symbol of all the Virgin-Mother Goddesses.

 As the wicked “evil” Spirits warred against the Moon in days of yore, so they are supposed to war now, without, however, being able to prevail against the actual Queen of Heaven, Mary, the Moon.
 Hence, also, the Moon was intimately connected in all the Pagan Theogonies with the Dragon, her eternal enemy.

 The Virgin, or Madonna, stands on the mythical Satan thus symbolized, who lies crushed and powerless, under her feet.
 This, because the head and tail of the Dragon, which, to this day in Eastern Astronomy, represent the ascending and descending nodes of the Moon, were also symbolized in ancient Greece by the two serpents.
 Hercules kills them on the day of his birth, and so does the Babe in his Virgin-Mother's arms.
 As Mr. Gerald Massey aptly observes in this connection: